The Goof-Proof Way to Proof Yeast

 In a large bowl, give the yeast, water and sugar a little stir.
 The water should be warm enough—ideally between 105º and 115º—to really get the yeast going.

-You may notice that some recipes don’t call for sugar in the proofing process, but adding a small amount at this stage provides the yeast with the energy it needs to create carbon dioxide (all those gassy bubbles that give bread its lift).
+You may notice that some yeast bread recipes don’t call for sugar in the proofing process, but adding a small amount at this stage provides the yeast with the energy it needs to create carbon dioxide (all those gassy bubbles that give bread its lift).
 And don’t worry—a teaspoon of sugar won’t impact the overall taste of the bread.

 Test Kitchen tip: Feel free to substitute a bit of honey or agave syrup for the sugar—even a tablespoon of flour will do.
 These ingredients all serve as food for the yeast.